Illustration of Isaiah, a man in ancient beige robes on his knees, hands raised to the sky while a light comes from above

 Isaiah Walked Naked and Barefooted for Three Years

-God instructed Isaiah to strip naked and walk barefooted for three years as a sign of what would become of Egypt and Ethiopia, as they would be captured and humiliated by the Assyrians.
+God instructed Isaiah to strip naked and walk barefooted for three years as a sign of what would become of Egypt and Ethiopia, as they would be captured and put to shame by the Assyrians.

 This action of Prophet Isaiah served as a warning to the Israelites not to put their trust in these countries but in God.